brucefan1983/GPUMD/doc/installation.rst

 1 Installation details
 ----------------------
 Use the instance in AutoDL for testing.
+If one need testing use AutoDL, please contact 徐克.